Chapter 04

 There are several general aspects that can be considered.
 Here is an overview of the most common aspects that characterize orchestras:

-Instrumentation: Orchestras are usually divided into four main sections: strings, woodwinds, brass, and percussion.
+Instrumentation: Orchestras are typically divided into four main sections: strings, woodwinds, brass, and percussion.

 Strings: violins (first and second), violas, cellos, double basses.